unity-cli-skill

 Claude: Done.
 10 cubes created at radius 5, each with a Rigidbody component.

 - Token-efficient.
-Skills load on demand; MCP loads all tool schemas on every request.
+Skills load on demand.

 - Unrestricted.
 Falls back to a full Roslyn C# REPL — not limited to predefined tools.